 Drought is a normal, recurrent feature of climate.
 It occurs almost everywhere, although its features vary from region to region.
-In the most general sense, drought originates from a deficiency of precipitation over an extended period of time, resulting in a water shortage for some activity, group, or environmental sector.
+In the most general sense, drought originates from a deficiency of precipitation over an extended period of time, resulting in a water shortage for some activity, group, or environmental sector.6 inadequate.
+Water was piped in to urban areas, and water-supply systems were modified to permit withdrawals at lower water levels.

-In Massachusetts, six major droughts have occurred statewide since 1930°.
+In Massachusetts, six major droughts have occurred statewide since 19309.
 They range in severity and length, from three to eight years.
-In many of these droughts, water-supply systems were found to be inadequate.
-Water was piped in to urban areas, and water-supply systems were modified to permit withdrawals at lower water levels.
+In many of these droughts, water-supply systems were found to be

-&lt;sup>9 US Geological Survey Water-Supply Paper 2375.
+9 US Geological Survey Water-Supply Paper 2375.
 "National Water Summary 1989 - Floods and Droughts: Massachusetts."
 Prepared by S. William Wandle, Jr., US Geological Survey.